 I would love to tell you that I spent the past two months deeply immersed in Bible studies.
 I would love to say that I was taking time off to rejuvenate.
 But, no. I was just burnt out.
 I spent the past two months (or more) in a funk.

 I felt so flustered and so overwhelmed and lost that all I could do was stop.
 Even now as I write, I’m struggling through the layers of fog because I fear that if I don’t fight through it, I’ll be buried forever.

 I may have hinted at it before but the client that I work for during the day had decided not to renew their contract with us.
-At first I felt … relief and joy.
-Then I felt worry.
+At first, I felt … relief and joy.
+Then I felt worried.

 How was I going to pay my bills?

 What was going to happen to my family when we only had one income coming in?

 Speaking about faith and living it are two absolutely different things.

 Just when I had come to terms with not having a job and taking a much-needed break to try something new – the client decided to extend the contract.
 For another six months.
 Maybe as much as an additional 18 months.

 Had he seen my fear and decide that he was giving me a bit more time to make a decision?